letscode-ss/aws-juiceshop-app-tf/Readme.md

-# terraform-ansible-juiceshop-example
+# aws-juiceshop-app-tf

-This repo contain terraform and ansible code to provtion environment
+This repo contain terraform and ansible code to provision a environment with below components in AWS.
+- VPC
+- Security Group
+- Nginx
+- Application (juiceshop app)
+- ELB

 ## Requirements
 - ansible >= 2.8.5 should be installed.